We always hear that we should get more omega-3 in our diets.

 For instance, tuna is one of the best sources of omega-3, but it’s very high in mercury, which can cause problems if it builds up in the body.

-This article examines nine fatty fish which are high in omega-3 but low in mercury.
+This article examines nine fatty fish which are high in omega-3 but also low in mercury.

 Salmon belongs to a family of fish named Salmonidae, which also includes species such as trout.

 Salmon is one of the most famous types of fatty fish, and thankfully it’s low in mercury too.

 It’s also one of the very best sources of omega-3 out of all foods.